HMS-Core/hms-ads-severdemo/README.md

 ## Configuration
 To use functions provided by Ads Kit restful API, you need to set related parameters in the request.

-access token:  the request token for the request£¬it can be obtained from the Developers Web.
+**access token**: the request token for the request, it can be obtained from the Developers Web.

-requestUrl:    URL for accessing Ads Kit, please refer to the restful API References.
+**requestUrl**: URL for accessing Ads Kit, please refer to the restful API References.

 ## Sample Code
 The following describes methods to invoke a restful API.